NHS Continuing Healthcare

 Care and support planning

-If you are eligible for NHS continuing healthcare, the next stage is to arrange a care and support package which meets your assessed needs.
+If you're eligible for NHS Continuing Healthcare, the next stage is to arrange a care and support package that meets your assessed needs.

-If you are eligible for NHS continuing healthcare, your needs and support package should normally be reviewed within three months and thereafter at least annually.
+If you're eligible for NHS Continuing Healthcare, your needs and support package will normally be reviewed within 3 months and thereafter at least annually.
 This review will consider whether your existing care and support package meets your assessed needs.
-If your needs have changed, the review will also consider whether you are still eligible for NHS continuing healthcare.
+If your needs have changed, the review will also consider whether you're still eligible for NHS Continuing Healthcare.

 Also, please visit the Department of Health website for detailed information on the National framework for NHS Continuing Healthcare and NHS Funded Nursing care https://www.gov.uk/government/publications/national-framework-for-nhs-continuing-healthcare-and-nhs-funded-nursing-care